 By Katharine Phillips, MD

-Body Dysmorphic Disorder affects 1.7% to 2.4% of the general population — about 1 in 50 people.
-This means that more than 5 million people to about 7.5 million people in the United States alone have BDD.
+Body Dysmorphic Disorder affects 1.7% to 2.9% of the general population — about 1 in 50 people.
+This means that more than 5 million people to nearly 10 million people in the United States alone have BDD.
 It’s possible that BDD may be even more common than this, because people with this disorder are often reluctant to reveal their BDD symptoms to others.

-Some of these studies also asked how common other psychiatric disorders were among the people they studied and found that even more people had BDD than had other disorders that are considered to be common, such as social anxiety disorder (social phobia) and obsessive-compulsive disorder.
+Some studies also asked how common other psychiatric disorders were among the people they studied and found that even more people had BDD than had other disorders that are considered to be common, such as social anxiety disorder (social phobia) and obsessive-compulsive disorder.